Health Lifestyle

 iStock.com/Rimma_Bondarenko

-Eating plant-based fats from nuts, seeds, and avocados makes good sense.
-And plenty of studies show us that low-carb vegetables (and actually, pretty much all fruits and veggies) are terrific health boosters.
-But as you can see, most of the calories of keto eaters typically come from animal products.
+Eating plant-based fats from nuts, seeds, and avocados does make good sense.
+And plenty of studies show us that low-carb vegetables (like leafy greens) are terrific health boosters.
+The problem is that, for most keto diet adherents, a majority of their calories typically come from animal products.

-Given the overwhelming body of evidence linking consumption of meat and other animal products to cancer, Alzheimer’s and heart disease, the fact that most keto diets rely heavily on animal products seems like a recipe for long-term health problems.
+Given the overwhelming body of evidence linking consumption of meat and other animal products to cancer, Alzheimer’s, and heart disease, the fact that keto diets typically rely heavily on animal products seems like a recipe for long-term health problems.

 Types of Ketogenic Diets